RE-SS3D/SS3D/README.md

 [CONTRIBUTING.md](Documents/CONTRIBUTING.md) contains the information regarding technical contributions, including what version of Unity the project uses, how to set up and run the project, reporting bugs, pull requests, and styling code.

-[https://ss3d.space/contribute/](https://ss3d.space/contribute/) has a breakdown of the different contribution types (including art assets) with links to helpful guides and todo boards, making contributing art assets a lot easier for new contributors.
+[https://ss3d.space/contribute/](https://ss3d.space/contribute/) has a breakdown of the different contribution types (including art assets) with links to helpful guides and to-do boards, making contributing art assets a lot easier for new contributors.

 ## LICENSING: